aiokev/discord_ios/README.md

   <h2 align="center">Discord-iOS</h3>

   <p align="center">
-    Make your bot appear on mobile.
+    Make your bot have the discord online from a mobile device status.
   </p>
 </div>